 But the industry that Fortune described all those years ago clearly placed the emphasis on fund management as a profession-the trusteeship of other people's money.
 The article is peppered with the words "trust" and "trustee," and frequently refers to the "investment-trust industry."
 Funds were largely middle-of-the-road in focus, diversified in investments, and built to last.
 Management fees were used to pay for, of all things, management.
 Costs were low, and distribution costs were paid not by the funds, but by the investors, as they purchased their shares.

 (M.I.T., for example, had its own employees (28!), no management company, and no economic or ownership interest in the company that distributed its shares.)
-And what could better illustrate the triumph of management over marketing than when M.I.T. brought out its first sister fund.
-It was called, not "Massachusetts Investors Aggressive Equity Fund" or "Capital Building Fund" or "High Return Fund," but "Massachusetts Investors Second Fund."

-Today, it seems clear that marketing has superseded management as our industry's prime focus.
+Today, it seems clear that marketing has superseded management as our industry's prime focus, the exact opposite of what I called for in my thesis.
 The industry spends, I'd estimate, at least five times as much on selling as on supervision, contributing heavily to those soaring expense ratios.
 Advertising has gone from virtually non-existent to pervasive (or at least it was until the onset of the great bear market).
 We have put aside our professional judgment and formed new funds when the investing public demanded then, and, when they outlive their usefulness or lose their performance luster, we give them a decent burial, happily consigning their records to the dustbin of history.